gSchool/ngcounter/README.md

 - app/counter-list/counter-list.component.html
 - app/counter-list/counter-list.component.spec.ts

-**CounterDetailComponent**

-This component is responsible for:

-* Displaying a single counter
-* Increasing and decreasing the counters value

-To create it, run: `ng generate component counter-detail`

-...which generates the following module with files:

-- app/counter-detail/counter-detail.component.ts
-- app/counter-detail/counter-detail.component.css
-- app/counter-detail/counter-detail.component.html
-- app/counter-detail/counter-detail.component.spec.ts

 ### AppModule

-Everytime a new component is added to the application, `AppModule` must also be updated.
+Every time a new component is added to the application, `AppModule` must also be updated.
 Specifically, the `NgModule` decorator must declare all components that the app depends on.
 In this case, `CounterListComponent` and `CounterDetailComponent` should each be added to the `declarations` array.

 You'll also need to import `FormsModule` and add it to the `imports` of `NgModule`.
 This will allow access to the `@Input()` object which will come in handy during this exercise.

 # Exercise

-Time to use your new knowledge of components, bindings and directives to add some new features to build the AutoCounter
+Time to *use your new knowledge* of components, bindings and directives to add some new features to build the Super Counter.
+You're not limited to the components and classes below.

 Some guidelines: